After experiencing a broken hip—not once, but twice—Lila understands the importance of finding a hip surgeon and physical therapy team you can trust.

-Lila recalls, “The flying nurse took me back to the U.S. I couldn’t walk and he literally carried me to and from the car to the plane.
-We flew first class back home, once we got to O’Hare airport, I went straight to the ambulance to Glenbrook Hospital where my internist told me to go see IBJI’s Dr. Sean Sutphen.”
+Lila recalls, “The flying nurse took me back to the U.S. I couldn’t walk, and he carried me to and from the car to the plane.
+We flew first class back home, and once we got to O’Hare airport, I went straight to the ambulance to Glenbrook Hospital, where my internist told me to go see IBJI’s Dr. Sean Sutphen.”

-Later in December of 2019, Lila became dizzy and unfortunately took another fall, breaking her right hip.
-She knew from her previous experience with Dr. Sutphen that it was a “no brainer” to see him for her right hip replacement surgery.
+From her previous experience with Dr. Sutphen, she knew that it was a “no brainer” to see him for her right hip replacement surgery.

 “He operated on my right hip and took care of me exclusively.
 I enjoyed my visits with him and had great confidence in him.
 Dr. Sutphen spends as much time meeting with me as I need and makes sure to explain everything.”

-Now, Lila says that she is feeling pretty good, “I am starting to walk without a cane.
-I’m very appreciative of the way I feel after everything I’ve been through.
-I workout every other day with weight and balance exercises and have been able to walk outside with walking sticks, as I don’t want to take the chance of falling.”
+“I am starting to walk without a cane.
+I’m very appreciative of how I feel after everything I’ve been through.
+I work out every other day with weight and balance exercises and have been able to walk outside with walking sticks, as I don’t want to take the chance of falling.”